Master of Arts (Thesis only)

 - Master of Arts (Thesis Only) – not available to students in the School of Social and Political Sciences

 - Master of Arts (Advanced Seminar and Shorter Thesis) – Philosophy only

 Please check if you are eligible for consideration by viewing our entry requirements before you proceed further.

 If you do not meet the minimum entry requirements for direct entry into our graduate research degrees, you may wish to consider undertaking the Graduate Diploma in Arts (Advanced) as a pathway into Graduate Research.
-For further information, please email email@example.com.
+For further information please email Arts Graduate enquires.

 Step 2: Finding a Supervisor

-Before you can submit an application, you will need to contact a potential supervisor and establish whether appropriate supervision is likely to be available for your proposed research.
+Before you can submit an application, you need to first confirm that there is a supervisor who is willing to supervise you.